 Step 2: Consult the Group.

 – Ask members of the team to propose possible solutions BEFORE you outline your ideas.
+Start with the younger / newer members of the group as they frequently reject opposing an older/more experienced colleague.
 Consultation is ALWAYS better than imposition!

 Step 3: Reach Agreement.